bobbydilley/lindbergh-loader/README.md

 LD_PRELOAD=lindbergh.so LD_LIBRARY_PATH=$LD_LIBRARY_PATH:. ./hod4M.elf
 ```

-Some games will require extra libraries like `libposixtime.so`.
+It is likely that the games will require various other libraries from the Lindbergh system such as `libkswapapi.so` and `libposixtime.so`.
 These can be found in any dumps of the Lindbergh CF image.

 A default configuration file is provided in `docs/lindbergh.conf`.
 It should be placed in the same folder as the game is run from.
 If no config file is present a default setting will be used.

-I recomend that you do not run this as root, and instead use the usergroups for input/dialout to give the emulator access to what it needs.
-The Lindbergh games expect full control of the Linux OS and with root privilages it is possible that they could cause damage to your computer.

 ## Controls